snowyu/qinputex/README.md

 You should enable these quasar components before used(`quasar.conf.js`):

-QBtn, QIcon, QPopupProxy, QCard, QCardSection, QToolbar, QToolbarTitle, QInput, QSelect, QDate, QTime, QColor
+QBtn, QIcon, QPopupProxy, QCard, QCardSection, QToolbar, QToolbarTitle, QInput, QSelect, QDate, QTime, QColor, QChip

 The quasar directive: `close-popup`  and the `vue-i18n` plugin.